soluml/RegX/README.md

 The RegX package currently comes with 1 file plus a README:

-1. **RegX.js** - This is main class.
+1. **RegX.js** - This is the main class.
 It performs JS validation in absence of native HTML5 validation and returns JS error objects (if there are errors).
----

 A codepen for a quick start is available here: [http://codepen.io/soluml/pen/lgcne](http://codepen.io/soluml/pen/lgcne)

 If you'd like to quickly include RegX.js in a project, use this link (if you like, be sure to download it): [http://regx.github.com/RegX.js](http://regx.github.com/RegX.js)